Before the Circumcision of Your BabyMarwan Nasr2023-07-19T13:37:26-04:00

 Ten minutes after the injection, the penis is fully desensitized and the circumcision can be done.
 During the circumcision soothing music is played, room temperature is increased and your son will receive sugar pacifiers to suck on for additional comfort.
 Studies show that the sweet flavours distract babies and reduce their perception of pain.

-The combined effect of three different pain reducing steps with the careful control of the environment and the sugar pacifier is to deliver a soothing circumcision experience for baby and parents.
+The combined effect of three different pain reducing steps with the careful control of the environment and the sugar pacifier is to deliver a virtually painless circumcision experience for baby and parents.